martinlindhe/efyran/README.md

 /mana                       - tell peers to report mana %

-/followon					- tell peers to follow you
-/followoff					- tell peers to stop
-/movetome                   - tell peers to move to your location /clickit					- click a "door" object to zone
-/rtz                        - face zoneline and run it to instruct bots to cross the zoneline /hailit                     - hail/talk to nearby NPC /hailall                    - have all peers hail/talk to nearby NPC /cohgroup                   - let current mage summon their group with Call of the Hero
+/followon <filter>          - tell peers to follow you /followoff                  - tell peers to stop /movetome                   - tell peers to move to your location /clickit                    - click a "door" object to zone /rtz                        - run to zone. face zoneline and run /rtz to instruct bots to run forward in your direction /hailit                     - hail/talk to nearby NPC /hailall                    - have all peers hail/talk to nearby NPC /cohgroup                   - let current mage summon their group with Call of the Hero

 /buffon, /buffoff           - toggle auto buffing /medon, /medoff             - toggle auto med
 /buffit                     - buff target
 /dropbuff <name>            - drop buff from all peers in zone, partial buff name match. "all" to drop all buffs /dropinvis                  - drop invisibility on all peers in zone /gathercorpses              - summon nearby corpses into a pile /factions                   - report faction status. currently only tracks Dranik Loyalists max ally (oow t2 armor) /factionsall                - tell all peers to report faction

-/fdi             			- find item by partial name
-/fmi                        - find missing item. report peers who lack an item /clickies                   - lists all clickies on current toon /banker                     - summons a banker
+/fdi                        - find item by partial name /fmi                        - find missing item. report peers who lack an item /clickies                   - lists all clickies on current toon /banker                     - summons a banker